SonarSonic/DrawingBotV3/docs/source/pfms.rst

         ``Values: Number (Range: -360 -> 360)``

-        Controls the maximum angle when __`Shading`, effectively changing the direction of the __`Shading` Process, it will have less effect when __`Shading` is disabled unless the :term:`Drawing Delta Angle` isn't set too 360, then the angle of the start angle will be more obvious.
+        Controls the maximum angle when __`Shading`, effectively changing the direction of the __`Shading` Process, it will have less effect when __`Shading` is disabled unless the :term:`Drawing Delta Angle` isn't set to 360, then the angle of the start angle will be more obvious.

         .. image:: images/sketch/shading_angle_comparison_v1.jpg
             :width: 500pt